David Dunn: Return to Blackburn Rovers

 Ahead of the 2008–09 season, Dunn was appointed vice-captain by new manager Paul Ince for the new season.
 He started the season well, scoring in the opening game of the season, in a 3–2 win against Everton.
 However, his 200th league appearance for Blackburn Rovers against Hull City on 23 August was overshadowed when he suffered an Achilles injury and was substituted at half-time.
 It was announced that Dunn was out for four months.
 By November, Dunn made his return to training to maintain his fitness, as he continued to recover from his injury.
 It was not until on 12 December when Dunn returned from injury, coming on as a second-half substitute, in a 3–0 loss against Wigan Athletic.
 Since returning from injury, he found himself in and out of the starting line–up, as his season was disrupted by niggling injuries.
-At the end of the 2008–09 season, Dunn made seventeen appearances and scored once in all competitions.
+At the end of the 2008–09 season, Dunn made 17 appearances and scored once in all competitions.

-Ahead of the 2009–10 season, Dunn was linked a move away from Blackburn Rovers, with Sunderland interested in signing him, but the move did not materialise.
-He was featured in the club's pre–season matches before suffering a thigh injury that saw him miss the start of the 2009–10 season.
+Ahead of the 2009–10 season, Dunn was linked to a move away from Blackburn Rovers, with Sunderland interested in signing him, but the move did not materialise.
+He was featured in the club's pre-season matches before suffering a thigh injury that saw him miss the start of the 2009–10 season.
 Despite missing the first two games of the 2009–10 season Dunn returned in the League Cup clash against Gillingham and scored on his return in a 3–1 win in the second round making Rovers progress to the third round of the tournament.
 He then hit top form for Rovers, scoring first goals in the Premier League including strikes against Wolverhampton Wanderers, Aston Villa, Arsenal, Bolton Wanderers and a memorable equaliser against local rivals Burnley at Ewood Park.
 Since returning from injury, Dunn regained his first-team place, playing in the midfield position for the next two months.
 However, Dunn was plagued with injuries that sidelined him for the next three months, though he did return around January.
 While sidelined, it was announced on 26 January, with Dunn's contract expiring at Rovers, he signed a new two-and-a-half-year contract to keep him with the club until at least July 2012.
 His contract talks started in August 2008 but it was delayed following his injuries.